wjakob/nanobind/docs/classes.rst

-When binding *in-place* operators such as ``operator+=``, and when their implementation is guaranteed to end with ``return *this``, it is recommended that you set a return value policy of :cpp:enumerator:`rv_policy::none`, i.e.,
+When binding *in-place* operators such as ``operator+=``, and when their implementation is guaranteed to end with ``return *this``, it is recommended that you set a return value policy of :cpp:member:`rv_policy::none`, i.e.,

 .. code-block:: cpp